xlanor/asus-z390i-opencore/README.md

 # Hackintosh configuration for an Asus Z390i using opencore.

-### This is NOT a copy and paste to get it working repository - the folder structure isn't even close to the actual EFI folder structure and is meant for backup purpose only.
+### This is NOT a copy and paste to get it working repository - the folder structure is meant for backup purpose only.
 Kindly refer to [dortania](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to build your own config/USB.
 If you have similar hardware and are running into issues with the config.plist, feel free to open an issue

 ![Monterey](https://img.shields.io/badge/macOS-12.0beta4-brightgreen) ![OpenCore](https://img.shields.io/badge/OpenCore-0.6.9-blue)